How Long Does a Tile Roof Usually Last: A Comprehensive Guide

 In What Ways Does Maintenance Prolong the Life of Tile Roofs?

-Here are some practical tips for effective maintenance:
+Here are some practical maintenance tips:

-4. Treat Moss and Algae: Apply a mild bleach solution or a commercial moss remover to affected areas to prevent these organisms from weakening the tiles.
+4. Treat Moss and Algae: Apply a mild bleach solution or commercial moss remover to affected areas to prevent these organisms from weakening the tiles.

 What Are the Financial Advantages of a Durable Tile Roof?